stevegee1/GoFundMe_Web3/README.md

 ## Scripts
 After deploy to a testnet, you can run the following scripts after deploy to a testnet:
--fund contract: `yarn run fundScriptSepolia`
+- fund contract: `yarn run fundScriptSepolia`
--withdraw contractBalance: `yarn run withdrawScriptSepolia`
+- withdraw contractBalance: `yarn run withdrawScriptSepolia`

 ## Estimate gas
 You can estimate how much gas cost by running: